One-relator hierarchies: Introduction

 One-relator groups, despite their simple definition, have been stubbornly resistant to geometric characterisations.
 A well known conjecture attributed to Gersten states that a one-relator group is hyperbolic if and only if it does not contain Baumslag--Solitar subgroups \cite{gersten_92,allcock_99}.
 Modifying the hypothesis or conclusion of this conjecture appears to be problematic.
 For example, conjectures attempting to classify one-relator groups that are automatic \cite{gersten_92,myasnikov_11} or act freely on a CAT(0) cube complex \cite{wise_14} have been posed, but both have been disproven \cite{gardam_18}.
 Conjectures attempting to classify when (subgroups of) groups of finite type are hyperbolic have also been posed \cite{brady_99,bestvina_04}, but have also been disproven \cite{italiano_21}.
 More variations can be found, for example, in \cite{gromov_93,wise_05_cat,gardam_21}.

 Recently, a different type of geometric characterisation for one-relator groups has emerged from work of Helfer and Wise \cite{helfer_16} and, independently, Louder and Wilton \cite{louder_17}.
-Namely, if $X$ is the presentation complex of a one-relator group, then: \begin{enumerate} \item $X$ has not-too-positive immersions \cite{louder_17}, \item $X$ has non-positive immersions if and only if $\pi_1(X)$ is torsion free \cite{helfer_16}, \item $X$ has negative immersions if and only if $\pi_1(X)$ does not contain any non-free two-generator one-relator subgroups \cite{louder_21}. \end{enumerate} Moreover, each of these properties is decidable from $X$ \cite{karrass_60,louder_21}.
+Namely, if $X$ is the presentation complex of a one-relator group, then: \begin{enumerate} \item $X$ has not-too-positive immersions \cite{louder_17}. \item $X$ has non-positive immersions if and only if $\pi_1(X)$ is torsion-free \cite{helfer_16}. \item $X$ has negative immersions if and only if every two-generator subgroup of $\pi_1(X)$ is free \cite{louder_21}. \end{enumerate} Moreover, each of these properties is decidable from $X$ \cite{karrass_60,louder_21}.
 Since one-relator groups with negative immersions cannot contain Baumslag--Solitar subgroups, this led Louder and Wilton to make the following conjecture \cite[Conjecture 1.9]{louder_21}.

 \begin{conjecture*} Every one-relator group with negative immersions is hyperbolic. \end{conjecture*}

 The original notions of non-positive and negative immersions are due to Wise \cite{wise_03,wise_04}; note that they are not the same as Louder and Wilton's \cite{louder_21_uniform}.
 The aforementioned conjecture can be considered as a special case of an older conjecture of Wise \cite[Conjecture 14.2]{wise_04}.
 Another related property is that of uniform negative immersions, introduced in \cite{louder_21_uniform}.
 Results analogous to those proved by Louder and Wilton \cite{louder_21,louder_21_uniform} for one-relator groups with negative immersions have also been shown for fundamental groups of two-complexes with a stronger form of uniform negative immersions by Wise \cite{wise_21}.
 However, having uniform negative immersions turns out to be equivalent to having negative immersions in the case of one-relator complexes \cite[Theorem C]{louder_21_uniform}.